First, You Need a Plan

 - In many cases the first step to approaching a foundation is writing a letter of inquiry (interest, or intent).

-- Another good source from the New England Museum Association: a video on grant writing.
+- Another good source is this video on grant writing from the New England Museum Association.

 - The Nonprofit Quarterly also offers a helpful resource on the basics of grant and prospect research.